John A. Macdonald Legacy Review

 • We can’t move forward without understanding the past

-by Vista131, over 3 years ago
+by Vista131, about 5 years ago

 We are all flawed individuals, and the wise among us no doubt wish they had made some choices in life differently.
 None of us are the people our dog thinks we are (we wish we were), and if our lives were put under the microscope, most would suffer deep embarrassment.